 Ahmed-Sheikh's typical utterances aren't especially troubling as they exhibit little originality or profound political thinking, but some of her less-publicized statements and activities do raise significant concerns about Islamic issues and her objectives:

 Ahmed-Sheikh's practice as a solicitor went on hold when she became an MP, but she retained a shareholding in the now-bust firm of Hamilton Burns WS Limited (leading to a sequestration action against her by HMRC, which was resolved out of court).
-Following allegations of financial impropriety, she is being investigated by the Law Society of Scotland for possible professional misconduct relating to her legal work.
+Following allegations of financial impropriety, she was investigated by the Law Society of Scotland, and referred to a Scottish Solicitors' Discipline tribunal, for possible professional misconduct relating to her legal work.
 Her LinkedIn profile states that she has expertise in sharia law and Islamic finance, specifically providing advice on these to Hamilton Burns between 2005 and 2010.
 In 2010 the firm was reported as "being the first in the country [apparently UK] to offer clients conventional legal representation alongside advice on sharia law."
 The report added: "Employees at the law firm admit that their groundbreaking decision has been controversial."
 In an interview, Ahmed-Sheikh refused to condemn the Islamic legal system, saying: "I'm a perfectly confident individual, confident in my profession, confident in my religion and I don't feel that for my own experience that sharia is discriminatory towards me in any way."
 In February 2016 she defended sharia again at an "islamophobia" conference in Dublin.
 This Scottish Asian Businesswoman of the Year 2010 has promoted, and profited from, the role of the discriminatory and oppressive sharia in Scottish law practice.

 Following the Tunisian hotel massacre in 2015, Ahmed-Sheikh declared: